manjulaRathnayaka/lk.cloud.meetup.k8s/README.md

-# lk.cloud.meetup.k8s*
+# Private Cloud Discussion - Kubernetes on Your Local Machine

-This is to share cloud meetup demo artifacts and instructions.
+This is to share cloud meetup demo artifacts and instructions to get an overview of docker, k8s and minikube.

 **Prerequisites**